geosigno/simpleParallax.js/README.md

 ###customContainer - *string or node*
 In some cases, you want the parallax effects to be apply on a container that have its own scroll, and not apply the parallax effects via the document scroll.

+###maxTransition - *int*
+The maxTransition setting can be used to stop the parallax transition after a given percentage.
+By default, it translate from 0% to 100% of the user viewport.
+You can change it here to any percentage you want.

 ## Methods
 Destroy a simpleParallax instance: